 A couple of months ago, the Linux Foundation launched the LFCS (Linux Foundation Certified Sysadmin) certification in order to help individuals from all over the world to verify they are capable of doing basic to intermediate system administration tasks on Linux systems.

-Perform Basic File Editing Operations Using vi/m
+Perform Basic File Editing Operations in Vi Editor

 Vi was the first full-screen text editor written for Unix.
 Although it was intended to be small and simple, it can be a bit challenging for people used exclusively to GUI text editors, such as NotePad++, or gedit, to name a few examples.

-To use Vi, we must first understand the 3 modes in which this powerful program operates, in order to begin learning later about the its powerful text-editing procedures.
+To use Vi, we must first understand the 3 modes in which this powerful program operates, in order to begin learning later about its powerful text-editing procedures.

 Please note that most modern Linux distributions ship with a variant of vi known as vim (“Vi improved”), which supports more features than the original vi does.
-For that reason, throughout this tutorial we will use vi and vim interchangeably.
+For that reason, throughout this tutorial, we will use vi and vim interchangeably.

-If your distribution does not have vim installed, you can install it as follows.
+If your distribution does not have Vim installed, you can install it as follows.

-1. vi is always available (no matter what distribution you’re using) since it is required by POSIX.
+- vi is always available (no matter what distribution you’re using) since it is required by POSIX.

 :help command right after the program is started.
 This built-in manual contains more information than vi/m’s man page.

 To launch vi, type vi in your command prompt.

-Then press i to enter Insert mode, and you can start typing.
+i to enter Insert mode, and you can start typing.

 # vi filename